 A: If you hold your shares in street name, your broker, bank, trust company or other nominee cannot vote your shares on non-routine matters without instructions from you.
-Each of the Proposals is considered a non-routine matter, other than adoption of the Dutch statutory annual accounts for fiscal year 2016, the ratification of the selection of Deloitte as Mylan's independent registered public accounting firm for fiscal year 2017, and the instruction to Deloitte Accountants B.V. for the audit of the Company's Dutch statutory annual accounts for fiscal year 2017 (each of which is considered a routine matter).
+Each of the Proposals is considered a non-routine matter, other than adoption of the Dutch statutory annual accounts for fiscal year 2016, the ratification of the selection of Deloitte as Mylan's independent registered public accounting firm for fiscal year 2017, the instruction to Deloitte Accountants B.V. for the audit of the Company's Dutch statutory annual accounts for fiscal year 2017, and authorization of the Mylan Board to acquire ordinary shares and preferred shares in the capital of the Company (each of which is considered a routine matter).
 You should instruct your broker, bank, trust company or other nominee as to how to vote your Mylan ordinary shares, following the directions from your broker, bank, trust company or other nominee provided to you.
 Please check the voting form used by your broker, bank, trust company or other nominee.